Freebies and cool mushroom things for sale.

 As you can see, it is permissible to gather only edible fungi in reasonable amounts for one’s own personal or family consumption.
 Legally, it is not permissible to gather mushrooms for any other purpose.

-My wild mushroom guidebook makes a great gift for yourself or another mushroomer.
-Get it at your local bookstore, at any of my mushroom presentations, or from these sellers in central PA:
+Or get it at your local bookstore, at any of my mushroom presentations, or from these sellers in central PA: